Down East Magazine

 680 Commercial St.

-The Magazine of Maine evokes and illuminates the spirit and culture of Maine at its best.
+The Magazine of Maine evokes and illuminates the spirit and culture of the state we love.

 Down East Enterprise, Inc., is a multimedia company based in Camden, Maine.
 The company’s flagship publication, Down East: The Magazine of Maine, is the largest paid-circulation magazine dedicated to the Pine Tree State.
-A digital version of Down East was launched in February 2013.
 For nearly six decades, Down East has been the authority on Maine, and today continues to capture the reader’s attention with an insider look at contemporary life in Maine.
 People who love Maine love Down East.

-Down East Enterprise currently publishes Shooting Sportsman, the world’s largest magazine dedicated to wingshooting and fine guns, and Fly Rod & Reel, a quarterly publication for fly-fishing enthusiasts, in addition to Down East.
-Down East also produces websites, mobile apps, and video programming via the Down East Channel.
+Down East Enterprise currently publishes Shooting Sportsman, the world’s largest magazine dedicated to wingshooting and fine guns, in addition to Down East.
+Down East also produces websites, mobile apps, and video programming.

-The Down East offices — and a book sales area in the cozy, reading room complete with fireplace — are located in a former summer estate known as Roxmont.
-Look for our distinctive, gray-shingled, building on Route 1 in Rockport, Maine.
+The Down East offices are located in a former summer estate known as Roxmont.
+Look for our distinctive gray-shingled building on Route 1 in Rockport, Maine.

 By the time Doolittle retired in 1977, circulation was nudging sixty thousand for ten issues per year — a substantial accomplishment in a far-from-prosperous rural state with a population of little more than one million souls.
 But the magazine’s success was only just beginning.
 Under the ownership of the Fernald and Spahn families, Down East continued to prosper, becoming the true Magazine of Maine it always set out to be.
 Today, the company is owned entirely by the Maine-based Fernald family.